wetryingtodorock/getblock-docs/en/rpc-service/bch/json-rpc/bch_getmempoolancestors.md

 ---
-title: bch:getmempoolancestors \[POST\]
+title: getmempoolancestors - Bitcoin Cash
-description: If txid is in the mempool, returns all in-mempool ancestors.
+description: Example code for the getmempoolancestors json-rpc method. Сomplete guide on how to use getmempoolancestors json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters